FREQUENTLY ASKED QUESTIONS

 What type of photography do you do?

+It all boils down to this: I strive to capture dynamic, timeless images with enthusiasm and honesty.
 My style is largely journalistic, with bits of fine art flair throughout.
 I’m very hands-off in my coverage of the day (and even a bit sneaky to get those candid shots of the guests!), but I still believe there’s a time and place for lovely posed images of the couple together.
-So while I won't stop you and make you pose during your first dance or the bouquet toss, I would like about twenty minutes (or more!) alone with you both sometime during the day (usually right after family formals or during a first look— or both) to create some images of you as a couple without your friends or family around watching.
+So while I won't stop you and make you pose during your first dance, I would like about twenty minutes (or more!) alone with you both sometime during the day (usually right after family formals or during a first look— or both) to create some images of you as a couple without your friends or family around watching.
 I always make sure to get shots of the details of the wedding: from your centerpieces to your shoes, so my images will capture all those little things you might have missed during the excitement of the day.
 My photos of the guests at the wedding are almost entirely journalistic.
 I don’t pull groups away from the fun for posed photos or stop people while eating for those “table shots”, instead I prefer to capture them laughing, dancing, drinking, and generally having a wonderful time.

 Can I give you a list of shots we want on the day?